drscotthawley/aeiou/README.md

 ## Install

-We recommend you install the latest version from GitHub via
+It is recommended you install the latest version from GitHub via

 ``` sh
 pip install git+https://github.com/drscotthawley/aeiou.git